India's Sept fuel demand rises at fastest pace in a decade

 The fuel consumption figures come days after data showing India's industrial production expanded at its fastest pace in nearly three years, helped by a surge in capital investment.

-Fuel sales in the world's fourth-largest oil consumer totalled 14.70 million tonnes last month, the data showed, led by robust sales of diesel and petrol.
+Fuel sales in the world's fourth-largest oil consumer totalled 14.70 million tonnes last month, the data showed, led by robust sales of gasoil and gasoline.

 Diesel consumption, which accounts for about 40 percent of refined fuels used in India, rose 20.1 percent to 5.89 million tonnes, the strongest rise since August 2005.